Eschatologue/CM_wiki/docs/class/magus/index.md

 You can meditate on your knowledge of the arcane to regenerate magic potential.
 When you finish a Short Rest, you can recover spell slots of a combined level equal to your Intelligence modifier.

-Once you use this feature, you can’t do so again until you finish a Long Rest.
+Once you use this feature, you can't do so again until you finish a Long Rest.

 ### Level 3: Magus Subclass

 You gain a Magus subclass of your choice.
 A subclass is a specialization that grants you features at certain Magus levels.
-For the rest of your career, you gain each of your subclass’s features that are of your Magus level or lower.
+For the rest of your career, you gain each of your subclass's features that are of your Magus level or lower.

 ### Level 4: Ability Score Improvement